 - Verify that patients have adequate supplies of all medications and expedite additional drug refills as needed.

-- Devise a plan to evaluate patients if they develop COVID-19-related symptoms, including for possible transfer to a health care facility for COVID-19-related care.
+- Devise a plan to evaluate patients if they develop COVID-19 related symptoms, including for possible transfer to a health care facility for COVID-19 related care.

-Persons with HIV Should:
+People with HIV should—

-Health Care Workers Should:
+Guidance for Health Care Workers

 - Follow CDC recommendations, as well as state and local health department guidance on infection control, triage, diagnosis, and management.